arenaxr/arena-docs/content/overview/photogrammetry.md

 style="width:6in;height:0.56944in" />

 To access the final output files, right click on the Texturing node and select Open Folder.
-You’ll find one OBJ file that contains the 3D model, two EXR files that represent texture maps, and one MTL file that describes how the model and texture files link to each other.
+You'll find one OBJ file that contains the 3D model, two EXR files that represent texture maps, and one MTL file that describes how the model and texture files link to each other.

 ## **Capture your own model**

-Now that you have reconstructed a model from the dataset, it’s time to collect your own data to build a model.
-All you need is to take images from multiple views (make sure there’s enough overlapping view between images) and re-execute the same workflow.
+Now that you have reconstructed a model from the dataset, it's time to collect your own data to build a model.
+All you need is to take images from multiple views (make sure there's enough overlapping view between images) and re-execute the same workflow.
 Try to scan a real world object that has some animate-able features, as you will be adding animations to this scan later on.